-IF Settings Description Baud Rate CAN bus baud rate selection that is used by the CANopen interface. ٦ Auto = Automatic detection obe LSS = Baud rate and node address are assigned by the bus master CANopen Fixed baud rates: 10 kbps, 20 kbps, 50 kbps, 100 kbps, 125 kbps, 250 kbps, 500 kbps, 800 kbps, 1Mbps Node Address Selection of the CANopen node address in the range 1127
+IF Settings Description Baud Rate CAN bus baud rate selection that is used by the CANopen interface.
+L C Auto = Automatic detection LSS = Baud rate and node address are assigned by the bus master Fixed baud rates: 10 kbps, 20 kbps, 50 kbps, 100 kbps, 125 kbps, 250 1Mbps LSS = Baud rate and node address are assigned by the bus master Fixed baud rates: 10 kbps, 20 kbps, 50 kbps, 100 kbps, 125 kbps, 250 kbps, 500 kbps, 800 kbps, 1Mbps Node Address Selection of the CANopen node address in the range 1127

 IF Settings Description Node Address Selection of the Profibus or node address of the device within range 1125 via direct input Function Tag String input box for a user-definable text which describes the Profibus slave function tag.
-Max. length: 32 characters Sn Location Tag String input box for a user-definable text which describes the Profibus slave location tag.
+Max. length: 32 characters SU Location Tag String input box for a user-definable text which describes the Profibus slave location tag.
 Max. length: 22 characters Profibus Installation Date String input box for a user-definable text which describes the Profibus slave installation date tag.
 Max. length: 40 characters Description String input box for a user-definable text which describes the Profibus slave.
 Max. length: 54 characters Manufacturer ID Registered manufacturer ID with the Profibus organization Ident number Product identification number, same as in the GSD file

 IF Settings Description DHCP The IF allows a DHCP server to allocate an IP address, a subnet mask and a gateway.
 If no DHCP server is in the network then network parameters will be set as defined below.
 Port) IP address This option is activated by default.
 An IP address can be manually allocated.
-7 Subnet mask Here a subnet mask can be defined if the default subnet mask is not suitable.
-1 S Gateway Here a gateway address can be allocated if required ModBus-TCP (DNS address Here the addresses of the first and second Domain Name Servers (DNS) can be defined, if needed.
-Bus Port Select port in the range 065535.
-Nod Default port: 5025 Reserved ports: 502 (ModBus TCP), 537 Ethernet, Host name User definable host name (default: Client) Domain User definable domain (default: Workgroup) Slot Speed / Duplex Port 1 Manual selection of transmission speed (10MBit/100MBit) and duplex mode (full/half).
+2 Subnet mask Here a subnet mask can be defined if the default subnet mask is not suitable.
+(1 & Gateway Here a gateway address can be allocated if required -TCP DNS address Here the addresses of the first and second Domain Name Servers (DNS) can be defined, if needed.
+ModBus Port Select port in the range 065535.
+Mod Default port: 5025 Reserved ports: 502 (ModBus TCP), 537 Ethernet, Host name User definable host name (default: Client) Domain User definable domain (default: Workgroup) Slot Speed / Duplex Port 1 Manual selection of transmission speed (10MBit/100MBit) and duplex mode (full/half).
 It's recommended to use the Auto option and only revert to another option if Auto fails.
 Speed / Duplex Port 2 Different Ethernet port settings for 2-port modules are possible, as these include an Ethernet switch

-IF Settings Description Profinet/IO (1 & 2 Port) Host name Free choice of host name (default: Client) Domain name Free choice of Domain (default: Workgroup) Function Tag String input box for a user-definable text which describes the Profinet slave function tag.
-Max. length: 32 characters Location Tag String input box for a user-definable text which describes the Profinet slave location tag.
-Max. length: 22 characters Installation Date String input box for a user-definable text which describes the Profibus slave installation date tag.
+IF Settings Description Port) Host name Free choice of host name (default: Client) Domain name Free choice of Domain (default: Workgroup) Function Tag String input box for a user-definable text which describes the Profinet slave function tag.
+Max. length: 32 characters (1 & 2 Location Tag String input box for a user-definable text which describes the Profinet slave location tag.
+Max. length: 22 characters Profinet/IO Installation Date String input box for a user-definable text which describes the Profibus slave installation date tag.
 Max. length: 40 characters Description String input box for a user-definable text which describes the Profibus slave.
 Max. length: 54 characters Station Name String input box for a user-definable text which describes the Profinet station name.
 Max. length: 200 characters